aldumas/aldumas.github.io/src/_posts/2024-04-26-splitting-behavior.md

 ## Takeaways

+For the following discussion, “content” is defined as characters which are not part of a separator.
+A “segment” is defined as the (possibly empty) string between separators or at the start or end of the string.

 1. The result is always an array.
-2. The only time an empty string will appear in the resulting array is when the string *begins* with the separator.
+2. The only time an empty string will appear in the resulting array is when a segment containing content is *preceded* by a segment with no content.
 A trailing separator will **not** produce an empty string in the result.
 3. If there's *no content* in the string (i.e. no non-separator characters), the resulting array will *always* be empty.
    Conversely, if there is *any content* in the string, the resulting array will *never* be empty.